Digital Nomad Exchange

 When we asked people what advice they would give someone preparing to move to Uruguay, they said:

 "Learn Spanish before you come!
 Yes, they say everyone speaks English, but that's not true of the interior (or anyplace away from Montevideo).
 Learn Spanish!
 Learn to ride a small motor bike or 4-wheeler.
 You do not want to own a car here; the streets will eat it.
 Also, the salt air from the Atlantic.
 We use the bus to go out of town for major purchases, and use a small scooter & a 4-wheeler for getting around town.
 DRESS DOWN!
 Wearing your old sweats & flip-flops works to your advantage here.
 Especially if you're thinking of living here, you want to dress down.
 Flashy clothes gets you robbed.
 Dress down comfy - jeans, t-shirt, camos, work clothes....
 Leave the suit in the suitcase.
 Learn to use a fireplace and/or wood stove competently without smoking up the house.
 Learn what to look for before you rent a house with a fireplace or wood stove.
 I.e., don't rent a small house with a huge fireplace!
 The big fireplace will actually suck more heat out of the house than it leaves in it - where YOU are!
 Find a house with a fireplace sized appropriately.
 It will make the difference between an economical, comfy winter and a chilly, expensive one.
 If renting, you will never find a Uruguayo house that has hot water in the kitchen, so just get over it.
 They have a tap in the shower and a bucket.
 Fill bucket with hot from the shower & tote it to the kitchen.
 Ta.
 Learn small motor repair - esp. chainsaws, motorbikes, and 4-wheelers.
 We have 2 mechanics in town and they will both skin you alive.
 One will fix the vehicle just enough to keep it running a week, then you'll be back for more repairs.
 The other will siphon the gas from your tank & tell you it was empty when you brought it to him.
 GAS is expensive.
 At present, we pay 70 pesos per liter here in Diablo for gas brought in from Brazil.
 If you buy from the gas station in Coronilla, it sells for 42 pesos/liter and Uruguayo gas, better quality.
 Learn to work with propane.
 Cooking revolves around the 13kg propane cylinder here.
 BUY MORE THAN ONE so you have time to wait for refills to be delivered.
 "Manana" (minus tilde) does not always mean "tomorrow" - it could be next week.
 Learn how to connect & disconnect your gas tanks yourself.
 Learn how to cook over wood on the grill.
 Charcoal in the bag exists here, but nothing like Kingsford.
 It's expensive when you can find it and it throws sparks.
 Learn to cook in the fireplace - you might enjoy it.
 Make yourself speak Spanish, even if you're shy or feel embarrassed.
 Check out DuoLingo.com.
 Even if you're tripping over your words, the people will appreciate you more for making the effort.
 Shop around for your internet.
 Antel (govt phone company) currently offers LTE superfast modem with 30GB downloads for 1,200 pesos (about $60USD) per month.
 BUT... when you get there to buy one, they're always out of them.
 We just got a new one after our old contract expired...
 We pay 750 pesos/mo for 12gb, about $25USD/month.
 DON'T be afraid to shop on the Brazil side of Chuy, the international free zone town.
 We bought our wood stove there at factory prices because Brazil's cast iron is better made than UY's.
 UY produces very little in the way of picante sauces, etc., so we get most of our groceries there as well.
-Clothes, groceries, shoes, tools, etc., we buy in Brazil for better selection, better prices, better quality," said one person in Punta del Diablo.
+Clothes, groceries, shoes, tools, etc., we buy in Brazil for better selection, better prices, better quality," explained one expat living in Punta del Diablo, Uruguay.

 View More Answers